 Seiche & Dose After Dose interview with Steve Zahradnik

-The band originally began in the Summer of 1978 on the South side of Chicago near Marquette Park as the brainchild of Steve Zahradnik, who at the time had been playing guitar for only one year.
-There was a confusion if they had recorded two albums as Seiche or one with the name Dose after Dose, well now all is clear thanks to Steve Zahradnik, with who I made an interview.
-They recorded some of the very early sounds, which were later known as grunge.
-All in all they are ultra-heavy hard rock and heavy metal, with some grunge moves, well worth in checking it out.
-I got some never before seen photos.
+The band originally began in the Summer of 1978 on the south side of Chicago, near Marquette Park as the brainchild of Steve Zahradnik, who at the time had been playing guitar for only a year.
+There was a confusion if they had recorded two albums as Seiche or one with the name Dose after Dose.
+Now all is clear thanks to Steve Zahradnik.
+Ultra-heavy hard rock well worth checking it out.
+Enjoy exclusive photos!

 I grew up on the southwest side of Chicago.
 I liked pop radio as a kid, but the first albums I actually got into, bought and listened to were by Black Sabbath, Jethro Tull, Deep Purple, Led Zeppelin, and Hendrix, with some Zappa thrown in.
 Black Sabbath was definitely my early favorite though.
 A few years later I got really into Pink Floyd, both the original Syd Barrett incarnation of the band and the later one with David Gilmour.
 I also went through a UFO/Michael Schenker phase for a while.
 I was heavily into King Crimson and the Doors right around the time the Seiche record was made in (I like a lot of other types of music as well, but these were the influences I had by the time I recorded with Seiche, which was 1979/1980 or so.